 Belgian Waffles with LunaGrown Jam

-Belgian Waffles remind me of late brunch at the seaside.
-They should be lite, full of flavor and have an air of carefree decadence.
+Belgian Waffles remind me of late brunch at the seaside and cool autumn mornings.
+They should be lite, full of flavor, and have an air of carefree decadence.

 Traditional Belgian waffles are created with a yeast batter that sits overnight and is cooked the next morning.
 These are created with baking soda to shorten the waiting time.
 We still suggest you allow the batter to sit at least 30 minutes to allow the leavening agents to do their job.

 LunaGrown usually suggests you plan your flavors to complement one another and that you choose wisely.
 When it comes to Belgian waffles think carnival.
 Go wild!

 In the above image, we have Belgian waffles with Pineapple Jam, peanut butter, shredded coconut, bananas, chocolate chips, maple syrup, and knowing me there is a dish of fresh whipped cream and a side of bacon not in the photograph!

-Belgian waffles with Rica Barreja Jam, chocolate sauce, fresh whipped cream, and brandy syrup.
+Belgian waffles with razzleberry Jam, chocolate sauce, fresh whipped cream, and brandy syrup.
 Perhaps with a side of melon and shrimp or oysters.
 The combinations are endless and fresh waffles beg for indulgence!

 If you are adventurous try adding a few tablespoons of powdered cocoa to your waffle batter.
 Chocolate waffles are a favorite filled with fresh ice cream and your favorite jam.